Stephanie-Chou/DBCnotes/TDD.md

 end
 ```

-refactor! because not raising an error and vague it description is not good enough
+refactor! because not raising an error and vague it description is not good enough.
+Note that the ordering got flipped. the assertion is first.
 ```ruby
 describe Oven do
 	let(:oven){Oven.new}